SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 ```

 :::warning
 In the last example you may find yourself saying 'the values of Observation Method should come from a controlled vocabulary!'.
 TaxonWorks does not yet support this (TODO issue #?) - in such cases teams should agree on and document the expected set of terms.
-(Filtering can be used to weed out incorrect values.)
+(For now filtering can be used to weed out incorrect values.)
 :::

+### URIs for predicates

 ---

-### Why Use Predicates?

-Predicates allow you to:

-#### Add data with consistent meanings
-e.g., always using “Elevation” instead of “Altitude” / “elev.” / etc.

-#### Improve search and filtering
-Predicates appear in filters that allow textual searches on your data attributes.

-#### Enable downstream exports
-Well-defined attribute types integrate cleanly into DwC and custom exports.

-#### Standardize annotation across team members
-Everyone uses the same vocabulary for common project attributes.

-#### Align with external vocabularies
-URIs make predicates interoperable with ontologies.

----

-### URIs for Predicates

----

-URIs play a special role on import and export in TaxonWorks via matching of URIs to particular columns of data - for details see:
+URIs on predicates play a special role on import and export in TaxonWorks via matching of URIs to particular columns of data - for details see:

 - [Mappings to project predicates](/guide/import.html#mappings-to-project-predicates) for import matching
 - [Mappings from project predicates](/guide/export.html#mappings-from-project-predicates) for export matching
 ---

-### Examples of Useful Predicates
+### Examples of predicates

+Here are some general groups of predicates to get you thinking about what might be useful in your project.

-#### For Specimen Data
+#### For specimen data
 ```
 Body length
 Depth